radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 To modify the replicationjournal data source, launch the Main Control Panel associated with the server and login as the super user (e.g. cn=directory manager).
 From the Settings Tab-> Server Backend section -> LDAP Data Sources sub-section, click the replicationjournal data source and click Edit.
 Modify the hostname and port to point to the replicationjournal running in site one.
 The base DN should be cn=replicationjournal.

-><span style="color:red">**IMPORTANT NOTE – Make sure the port used in the replicationjournal settings can be accessed from all servers and that firewall rules do not prevent the servers from reading and writing into the replication journal.**
+>[!warning]

-><span style="color:red">**If your architecture uses subtree replication, the replication journal must be hosted on the main cluster that is configured for and maintains the image for all replicas.**
+>Make sure the port used in the replicationjournal settings can be accessed from all servers and that firewall rules do not prevent the servers from reading and writing into the replication journal. <BR> If your architecture uses subtree replication, the replication journal must be hosted on the main cluster that is configured for and maintains the image for all replicas.**

 #### Configure the Universal Directory Store in Each Cluster